andrei-b/mctutorial/text/intro.md

 ## What You Should Know Before You Start
 I assume that you already know some things about the computer programming:
- - The C programming language and its tools.
-We are doing bare metal coding here, so you should know how to write, compile, and link C programs.
-Deep assembly knowledge is not necessary but you should be able to read it.
+ - The C programming language and its toolchain.
+We are doing bare-metal coding here, so you should know how to write, compile, and link C programs.
+Deep knowledge of assembly is not required, but you should be able to read and understand basic assembly code.
- - General knowledge of CPU architecture.
-I will be using such terms as registers, interrupts, memory addresses, IRQ handlers, without explaining them.
+ - A general understanding of CPU architecture.
+I will be using terms such as registers, interrupts, memory addresses, and IRQ handlers without explaining them in detail.